emora-chat/emora_stdm/README.md

 transition (see below), and the fourth argument is a list of natural language expressions that the system selects as a response when taking this transition during its turn.

+If you want to define a function that is used to evaluate satisfaction of the transition, instead of (or in addition to) the natural language expressions, you can pass the function name in as the optional fifth parameter `evaluation_function` of the `.add_transition` method.

+Similarly, if you want to define a function that is ran upon selection of a transition, such as to update the current variables (see below), you can pass the function name in as the optional sixth parameter `selection_function` of the `.add_transition` method.

 A user turn can be taken, updating state, using
 ```